wp-plugins/woocommerce-braintree-payment-gateway/README.txt

 * Automatic Payment Confirmation to update order transaction

 Checkout Payment Form is responsive, adapts nicely to all mobile screen sizes.

+This Plugin __does not__ support WooCommerce Subscriptions, but this functionality is in plan for the near future.

 == Installation ==